Pool Business (Builders & Route Service) Operations

 PointWake's pool service operations method is a three-step process: map how a pool business runs across recurring routes, seasonal spikes, and repair calls to find where leads and revenue stall, document handoffs across intake, scheduling, and billing, then automate missed-call text-back, recurring-service reminders, and repair follow-up so routes stay full and contracts stay recurring.

-Diagnose
+1. Diagnose

 We map how pool inquiries, recurring routes, and repair calls actually flow today and find where leads, contracts, and revenue stall.

-Systemize
+2. Systemize

 We document who owns each handoff across intake, scheduling, recurring service, billing, and repair follow-up so the workflow runs without the owner.

-Automate
+3. Automate

 We automate missed-call text-back, recurring-service scheduling and billing reminders, repair estimate follow-up, and review collection so routes stay full and revenue stays recurring.

-Where pool service businesses leak revenue
+Where pool business (builders & route service) businesses leak revenue

-Pool service businesses run on recurring routes, seasonal spikes, and fast repair response — and all three break when scheduling, follow-up, and billing are manual.
+Pool small businesses run on recurring routes, seasonal spikes, and fast repair response, and all three break when scheduling, follow-up, and billing are manual.
 Summer floods the phones with new cleaning and repair requests the team can't answer live, so peak-season leads go to the next company.
 Weekly and bi-weekly cleaning contracts are the lifeblood, but lapsed routes and failed payments leak revenue quietly because nobody owns the reminder calendar.
 Manual route planning and last-minute reschedules waste tech hours that should be billable.
 Urgent repair and green-pool emergencies compete with routine cleanings for the same dispatcher, so both get handled at half-quality.
 Quoted repairs and equipment replacements sit in an inbox, and approved work never gets booked.
 Each leak is fixable once the workflow is documented.

 n8n watches every inbound channel (web form, missed-call webhook, Facebook lead ads) and pushes pool service inquiries into GoHighLevel for a sub-sixty-second SMS during summer peak.
 Recurring-service reminders and billing follow-up fire on contract cadence in GoHighLevel so weekly and bi-weekly routes don't lapse.
 Repair estimates from the truck are emailed to an AWS Lambda parser, dropped back into GoHighLevel, and a three-touch follow-up sequence fires over ten days.
 Review requests fire automatically the day after every successful service.